 Polemonium caeruleum ‘Brise d’Anjou’ (Jacob’s Ladder) – Light blue flowers in spring cover the neat mounds of white variegated foliage.
 Ideal for the shady garden in soils that do not become excessively dry for extended periods.
 Height of 15”.

-Polemonium reptans ‘Snow and Saphires’ (Jacob’s Ladder) – Native!
+Polemonium reptans ‘Stairwas to Heavon’ (Jacob’s Ladder) – Native!
 Variegated Jacob’s ladder.
 Strong, reliable, low-mounding, fern-like foliage is dark-green edged in white.
-Tall stems of blue blooms contrast nicely in spring.
+Tall stems of blue blooms contrast nicely in spring with the foliage.
 Mature height 24 – 30” tall.

 Polygonatum humile (Dwarf Solomon’s Seal) – Native!
 A low growing species that only reaches 6” tall, but will spread to form a 1-2’ diameter matt with time!
 White flowers appear at the base of the leaves in May.